zaynebmellouli/CVD_prediction/README.md

 ## Code Organization :
 - `implementations.py`contains the mandatory functions for the project

-- `run.ipynb`contains all the code and steps we followed to implement the project.
-It is the most complete and invite the reader to follow the steps we took to implement the project in this file.
+- **`run.ipynb` contains all the code and steps we followed to implement the project.
+It is the most complete and we invite the reader to follow the steps we took to implement the project in this file.**

 - `run.py`contains the minimal code to generate the submission (might take 3 minutes of loading the data and 3 minutes of training)